 Brushing keeps your cat’s teeth and gums healthy.
 It stops the build-up of plaque, tartar and bacteria that can cause tooth decay and gingivitis (inflammation of the gums).
 It also helps to prevent many painful dental problems later on.

 It’s important to start good teeth-cleaning habits from the outset, but it needn’t be a chore and can actually be an enjoyable time for both you and your pet.
 Take things slowly and gently, keep the sessions short and positive, and make sure you talk to and praise your cat as you go.
+However, while you are both getting used to tooth brushing, knowing how to keep cats teeth clean without brushing can help.

 Build positive associations